aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/metafilerenderingoptions/emulaterasteroperations/_index.md

 title: MetafileRenderingOptions.EmulateRasterOperations
 linktitle: EmulateRasterOperations
 second_title: Aspose.Words for .NET API Reference
-description: MetafileRenderingOptions property.
+description: MetafileRenderingOptions EmulateRasterOperations property.
 Gets or sets a value determining whether or not the raster operations should be emulated in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.saving/metafilerenderingoptions/emulaterasteroperations/